DanielRJohnson/glVM/README.md

 # glVM

 glVM (short for Glimmer VM) is a stack-based virtual machine with a concise instruction set, bytecode file parsing, and an exposed API for building programs at compile time.
+The bytecode that this machine runs has support for function calls, control flow, and int/float/string computations.
+The machine itself is also tested at 100% code coverage.

 ## Instruction Set